Infantino holds FIFA power as voters share World Cup wealth - NewsBreak

 FIFA also shut down its once-vaunted Stakeholders’ Committee, the gathering for clubs, leagues and player unions to help shape decisions on competitions and rules affecting them.

-FIFA consultation process was unclear in proposals like biennial World Cups, launching a 32-team men’s Club World Cup in 2025, and changing the 2026 World Cup format despite it being previously agreed on six years ago.
+FIFA consultations have been unclear in proposals like biennial World Cups, launching a 32-team men’s Club World Cup in 2025, and changing the 2026 World Cup format despite it being previously agreed on six years ago.

 Infantino’s presidential term limit was also opaque.
 He was part of a FIFA modernizing panel in 2015 that said 12 years should be the maximum for future presidents.
 Once in office, as a hands-on executive president contrary to the panel’s proposal for a figurehead leader, his term limit was changed.
 With no public disclosure of the process, a decision in Moscow meant his first three years in office through 2019 do not count.